dimitar-daskalov/TopStore/README.md

 **How to make an account?**

-You can make account through /account/register/ if Email, Username and Password are correctly provided.
+You can create an account through /account/register/ if Email, Username and Password are correctly provided.

-Or you can make account with manage.py.
+Or you can use manage.py.

 ## Installation